DongnanHu6556/DongnanHu6556.github.io/_pages/cv.md

 ======
 * "Trajectory Planning and Tracking of Hybrid Flying-Crawling Quadrotors", June 2022- November 2023
   * I proposed a planner that generates hybrid terrestrial-aerial trajectories satisfying the kinematic and dynamic requirements of the multimodal quadrotors.
   * Given the processing time on model transition, the quadrotors cannot track the trajectory during transitions between terrestrial and aerial phases.
-I developed a trajectory-tracking algorithm by avoiding the tracking of terrestrial-aerial junctions and re-planning the trajectory  compensating for the disadvantage of the extended deformation time required by the quadrotor.
+I developed a trajectory-tracking algorithm by avoiding the tracking of terrestrial-aerial junctions and re-planning the trajectory, compensating for the disadvantage of the extended deformation time required by the quadrotor.
   * Supervisor: Prof. Yang Tang

 Research Interest